Dechrissen/subregular-learning/README.md

 ## Acknowledgements

+Language class verification, data set creation, and neural nework training and evaluation were completed on the Stony Brook SeaWulf HPC cluster maintained by Research Computing and Cyberinfrastructure, and the [Institute for Advanced Computational Science at Stony Brook University](https://iacs.stonybrook.edu/) and made possible by NSF grant \#1531492.

 This repository is the latest installment of work by several individuals since 2017 and is a continuation of the work reported by [Avcu et